 Our staff and volunteers:

 Board members : Anna Jarawka, Elzbieta Wiecek, Marcin Karpuk

 Bozena Czerwinska – Psychotherapy and counselling, Yoga, Kids Dance Classes

 Elzbieta Wiecek – Mother and Toddler group, events and library management

-Malgorzata Amankowicz – Digital Content and Communications Manager
+Malgorzata Amankowicz – Digital Content Manager

 Anna Jarawka– Senior Community Organiser, Fundraising Officer and events’ organiser, author of this blog